Corporate Governance

 (average attendance)

 Nomination Committee The Nomination Committee is responsible for preparing proposals regarding the appointment and dismissal of directors to be submitted to the general meeting of shareholders.
-This committee also deliberates on matters regarding personnel decisions pertaining to officers of the Company and major subsidiaries and the selection of successors to the presidents of the Company, SMBC, and SMBC Nikko Securities.
-5 meetings
+The committee also deliberates on matters regarding personnel decisions pertaining to officers of the Company and major subsidiaries and on the selection of successors to the presidents of the Company, SMBC, and SMBC Nikko Securities.
+7 meetings

 (100%)